-Following up on the introduction to finance and accounting, here's a deeper dive into the three statements of the consolidated financial statements.
+Following up on the introduction to finance and accounting, here's a deep dive into the three statements of the consolidated financial statements.

 Income Statement